Rooms, Furniture, Lighting – Grading Suite Building Blocks

 A couple years ago when my wife and I were redesigning part of our house, I discovered AutoDesk HomeStyler.

 There are lots of competing apps out there (Google Sketchup comes to mind), but I love this tool because there are device apps and you can run it through the web, and it lets you visualize in 2D and 3D.

 HomeStyler links with several major online retailers so if you want to place a couch in a room you don’t have to approximate its dimensions – you have the actual couch dimensions ready to go from the manufacturer!

 In the next installment of this series, I’ll talk more about room layout in regards to furniture and positioning but overall, I’ve found HomseStyler extremely easy to use and a great tool for laying the ground work on suite design.

 In the next installment of this series, we’ll dive into more technical matters including reference, and client monitor selection, in-suite and machine room routing, audio setup for a color room and even a little bit about computer considerations.
 For sure, there is a lot more to cover about suite design.

-Question, comments?
-Please use Disqus below
+Questions, comments?
+Please use discuss below